-Fuel injection – A science in itself
+Fuel injection – A science in itself.

 You may think that an engine and its fuel injection is a simple thing, right?
 You simply add fuel, set it on fire, and the magic starts to happen.
-Hence, the wheels turn and off you go!
+The wheels turn and off you go!
 It sounds simple enough if you oversimplify it like that.
 Unfortunately, we are not working with a steam engine.
 An apparent simple thing such as fuel injection (getting fuel into the engine) is actually a science in itself.
 The way this happens will have a big influence on the engine’s power production and fuel consumption.
 All the while, the manufacturer has to stay within the pollution limits that emissions laws demand.

 The good old carburetor